-Water drips off wet robes as freshly baptized Christians wrap themselves in towels.
-Their feet leave glossy puddles as they head to the bathrooms to change.
-Baptism by immersion is a public demonstration that someone has committed their life to God, yet the water that represents salvation for some could cause the injury or death of others.
-Slips, trips and falls in puddles of water are only one possible danger as newly baptized Christians leave the baptismal pool.
+Baptism by immersion is a public demonstration that someone has committed their life to God.
+Yet the water that represents salvation could cause injury or death.

+Slips, trips and falls in puddles of water left on the floor are only one possible danger as newly baptized Christians leave the baptismal pool.
 Use the information in this sheet to prevent falls and several other dangers related to baptismal tanks, including injury to others and damage to church property.